mod242/docker-easyepg/README.md

 Make sure to only call easyEPG in the terminal via the following command to make sure that no permission-issues arise:
 ```/bin/bash /defaults/epgupdate.sh```

-**The configuration files are found where your config volume is mounted.**
-**Do not change the filename tag in the configuration file!**

 To adjust the scheduled cron job for grabbing, edit the ee-cron file found in the `/easyepg` folder.
 After you have edited the the ee-cron file, restart the container to apply the new schedule.
 Do not adjust the command!